hmhm2022/script-launcher/README_EN.md

 ### Script Execution

-1. Click on a script card
+1. Click the launch button (▶) on script card or right-click and select "Launch Script"
 2. Script will launch in a new console window
 3. Scripts run independently, you can close the manager application